BAL ratings explained

-A BAL is used in the assessment of constructing buildings in areas which are likely to experience bushfires.
-In basic terms, when a proposed building BAL rates low on the scale there are no related restrictions on construction.
+A BAL is used in the assessment of constructing buildings in areas that are likely to experience bushfires.
+In basic terms, when a proposed building bushfire attack level rates are low on the scale there are no related restrictions on construction.
 However, each rating after BAL Low will mean that you must adhere to construction requirements.

-BAL Low suggests that there is insufficient risk of fire from embers, radiant heat or flames.
+BAL Low suggests that there is an insufficient risk of fire from embers, radiant heat or flames.
 There are no construction requirements for a BAL Low rating; however, you can use BAL 12.5 construction requirements if you are still concerned that your home may be at risk.

 This rating carries a sufficient enough risk of fire from embers or burning debris to warrant construction requirements.
 However, BAL 12.5 does not signify enough heat to affect windows or other building elements.

-Buildings which are rated as BAL 29 are at serious risk of catching on fire due to burning debris and increased heat flux.
+Buildings that are rated as BAL 29 are at serious risk of catching on fire due to burning debris and increased heat flux.
 There is also a risk of the building becoming exposed to flames.
 Ember and radiant heat protection are required in the construction of buildings that are rated BAL 29.

 BAL 40 carries all the risks of BAL 29 except that the risk of exposure to flames is now significantly increased.
 Construction requirements include using materials that are highly resistant to flames.
-Eliminating elements which promote the spread of flames, embers and radiant heat is also recommended.
+Eliminating elements that promote the spread of flames, embers and radiant heat is also recommended.

 BAL FZ – or Flame Zone – represents a direct threat to buildings and residents.
 Significant protection is required to reduce the threat, such as radiant heat barriers and modifications to the building and surrounding property.
 If at all possible, it is recommended that you do not build your home in a designated Flame Zone.